deadmau224/Mood-Based-Recommendation-System/README.md

 This is a project that I worked on in my senior year of my Bachelor of Engineering undergraduate degree.

-- What does this project do?
+## What does this project do?

 A Python3 coded mood based media recommendation system that employs Machine Learning, in specific deep learning TensorFlow and Keras algorithms based on DenseNet121 architecture, to recognize a person's mood based on facial expression and recommend media to them based on the same.
 It uses Haar Cascade Frontal Face classifier to detect a face that is fed to the trained Machine Learning model.

-Note: I have not included any dataset or trained model in this repository.

 All my models have been trained on Google Colab.

+### NOTE:
+The trained model used in the code is in the Beta folder while other trained models are in the Documentation folder with date-tagged folders.
+I have not included the FER dataset that I trained the models on.

-- What is happening?
+## What is happening?

 An 'image.png' file is created using open-cv.
 This file contains the face of the user with the captured facial expression when the user pushes a key.
 This picture is taken while a live webcam feed can be viewed by the user.

 This picture is then fed to the trained model.
 I am using a library called 'imageAI' to train my model which employs Python3 Machine Learning libraries, Tensorflow for the backend and Keras.
 The model in changelog v2.0 employs a ResNet50 framework of Convolutional Neural Networks.
 It has an accuracy of 68.28% and was trained for 10 epochs.
 I trained a model for 30 epochs with ResNet50 architecture and gained a maximum accuracy of 73.23%.
 I decided to try out the DenseNet121 architecture as well, so I trained a model for 30 epochs and received an accuracy of 74.91%.
 The noticable difference I could see is that the file size of the DenseNet model was 3 times lesser (30Mb) compared to the ResNet model (92Mb).
 The time taken to process the DenseNet model was a little more compared to ResNet model.
 The current training accuracy (at changelog v2.4, 14/04/2019) on a DenseNet121 model is 76.18%, eventhough the file size of the DenseNet121 trained model is much lesser compared to ResNet50 models, it takes a lot of time to process the image.
 Thinking of going back to ResNet50 model if accuracy isn't hampered to an extent.
 Training one currently at 50 epochs.

-Now I have to program it to deliver media based on the FER.
+It's been programmed to recommend some media.

-- Navigating around this repository:
+## Navigating around this repository:

-Folders: Beta and Documentation<br />
+Folders: Beta, Documentation & Install This ImageAI.whl<br />

 Beta:<br />
-code.py: This is the main code of the project.<br />
+code.py: This is the main code of the project and you can run this.
+Please download all the libraries before running the code.<br />
 imageai_training.py: This code is used to train the ML model.<br />
 imageai_predict.py: This is the prediction code used to employ the trained model.<br />
 opencv-setup.py: This code is to setup Open-cv, initially when I began.<br />